 Your first ride in Tenerife starts with a descent towards the Los Gigantes Valley before a climb from Tamaimo to Arguayo which offers a steady pace and gradient.
 Later, you will cycle through Terra Negra, a region filled with black volcanic rocks, the product of multiple volcanic eruptions.
 The journey back is gentle.
 Today is ridden at approximately 20-25km/h.

 The island of eternal Spring is a Mecca for cycling enthusiasts looking to soak up some winter sunshine.
-The volcanic island offers some spectacular views across the glistening Atlantic, especially from Mount Teide.
+The volcanic island offers spectacular views across the glistening Atlantic, especially from Mount Teide.